 “North RedHawks is a competitive spring league that falls under LNAL”

-RedHawks Leadership will consist of a three-member board answering directly to the LNAL Executive Board.
+RedHawks Leadership will consist of a three-member board reporting directly to the LNAL Executive Board.
 The three-member RedHawks Board will consist of the following: RedHawks Director, and two Member Directors.
-All vacancies will be filled by the current RedHawks Board members no later than July 1st.
+All vacancies will be nominated by the current RedHawks Board members with approval by the LNAL Executive Board no later than July 1st.
+RedHawks Board Members will be elected to a two-year term with total tenure not to exceed three consecutive terms or six years in the same position.

 New team managers will be selected by the RedHawks Board once all tryouts are complete.

 Each RedHawks team will reimburse LNAL for the use of fields.
-This field usage fee will be assessed by the LNAL Board on a yearly basis.
+This field usage fee will be assessed by the LNAL Board on a yearly basis and the Redhawks Board members will be made aware of the fee prior to tryouts in order to plan the budgets appropriately.
+The baseline fee for each team will be $500 and the fee will not increase by more than 10% annually.

 Tryouts must be held by August 31 and players selected by September 15.
 A formal tryout must be held unless there is prior approval from the RedHawks Board.

 All RedHawks players must be North Attleboro residents and all participating in the LNAL Spring Season.
+Redhawks players that are playing at the high school level do not have to play LNAL.
+All other RedHawks players must attend 70% of all LNAL games in order to be eligible to play in the RedHawks playoffs.
+If a RedHawks player is unable to make 70% of the LNAL games due to illness, injury or other unforeseen circumstances, the Executive Board and RedHawks Board can make an exemption for that player.
+In this case, RedHawks Board members would have a vote in addition to the LNAL Executive Board.

 All playing rules for the RedHawks teams will be governed by the league in which they are participating in.